Despite Trump’s claims, Google isn’t building the coronavirus screening site — and it’s not ready

 Tweets about this

-cinemacritique RT @TechCrunch: Despite Trump’s claims, Google isn’t building the coronavirus screening site — and it’s not ready https://t.co/8GkWxeta3h b… 2 minutes ago
+anne-sophie bordry RT @TechCrunch: Despite Trump’s claims, Google isn’t building the coronavirus screening site — and it’s not ready https://t.co/8GkWxeta3h b… 4 minutes ago

-Lumo Marketing Google is Not Building a Coronavirus Testing Website, Despite Trump’s Claims via MattGSouthern https://t.co/eSFls4bZMY #SEO7 minutes ago
+ARCDEPOT RT @FirstSquawk: GOOGLE WILL NOT PUBLISH NATIONAL-SCALE WEBSITE FOR CORONAVIRUS TESTING DESPITE CLAIMS MADE BY PRESIDENT TRUMP DURING FRIDA… 5 minutes ago

-High Up SEO#SEO Google is Not Building a Coronavirus Testing Website, Despite Trump’s Claims via MattGSouthern https://t.co/Kz6b19g4Yo 7 minutes ago
+Kalimahtoyibah RT @JustJared: Donald Trump claimed Google was developing a coronavirus testing website, but that is NOT true.